chaoss/grimoirelab/README.md

 You can learn more about GrimoireLab in the [GrimoireLab tutorial](https://chaoss.github.io/grimoirelab-tutorial/), or visit the [GrimoireLab website](https://chaoss.github.io/grimoirelab).

+Metrics available in GrimoireLab are, in part, developed in the CHAOSS project.
+For more information regarding CHAOSS metrics, see the latest release at: https://chaoss.community/metrics/

 # Getting started

 GrimoireLab is a set of tools, and to ease starting playing we are providing a [default setup](default-grimoirelab-settings)